AljoschaMeyer/valuable-value/README.md

 - ints, strings, arrays, sets, and maps must use the shortest possible encodings for their length/size
 - NaN must be encoded as the tag for a float followed by 64 1-bits
-- arrays that can be encoded as strings must be encoded as string
+- arrays that can be encoded as strings must be encoded as strings
 - maps that can be encoded as set must be encoded as sets
 - map entries must be sorted ascendingly by their keys, according to the canonic linear order, each key occuring at most once